-LDAP icon .
-This branch will only display if authentication is enabled.
-Using the tree menu, the global administrator adds and maintains LDAP domains and assigns designated group administrators (Sub Admins) access to specific entities (nodes) within that domain.
-The group administrator creates and maintains filtering profiles for entities assigned to him/her.
-For Active Directory or "Other" server types, these entities include primary or static groups , users , or containers .
-For Novell eDirectory, SunOne, Sun IPlanet, or Netscape Directory server types, these entities also include dynamic groups $\frac{1}{2}$ .
+LDAP icon 🖳 This branch will only display if authentication is enabled.
+Using the tree menu, the global administrator adds and maintains LDAP domains \Box{n} , and assigns designated group administrators (Sub Admins) access to specific entities (nodes) within that domain.
+The group administrator creates and maintains filtering profiles for nodes assigned to him/her.
+For Active Directory or "Other" server types, these nodes include primary or static groups 🔄, workstations 💻, users 🖁, or containers 🏈.
+For Open Directory, nodes include groups and users.
+For Novell eDirectory, SunOne, Sun IPlanet, or Netscape Directory server types, these nodes also include dynamic groups 🔁.
 If users belong to more than one group, the global administrator sets the priority for group filtering.

-Fig. 1-3 LDAP domain diagram, with sample groups and members
+Fig. 1-2 LDAP domain diagram, with sample groups and members